HA: History of Art and Civilization

 3 credits; 3 lecture hours

-Surveys 17th-century European art emphasizing how the period's political, social, and cultural transformations affected art production and visual culture.
-Examines works in diverse mediums, representative of the different artistic tendencies coexisting at the time, unified under the term Baroque.
-(G7: Humanities).
+The course surveys 17th-century art from Europe and beyond emphasizing the political, social, and cultural transformations of the period and their long-term effects on our modern society.
+It examines works in various mediums, which are representative of the different artistic tendencies coexisting at the time and unified under the term Baroque.

 HA 303 — Tradition and Innovation in Asian Art and Design